ctglab/ReViewCNV/README.md

 ### Building and runnung the Singularity/Apptainer

-To build the file .sif is necessary to build the Docker immage first (see above), then the immage should be saved locally as a file .tar using the command below:
+To build the file .sif is necessary to build the Docker image first (see above), then the image should be saved locally as a file .tar using the command below:

 _sudo docker save shiny-app-excavator2 > shiny-app-excavator2.tar_